 We humans are remarkable for our ability to undertake and accomplish incredibly complex tasks.
 We build and maintain structures in space, create new technologies, and solve complex societal and cultural challenges.

 Building a new business from scratch or launching a new product is certainly complex as well.

 Just as high-performance military teams (and even astronauts) do, successful business teams take on complex tasks by breaking them down into simpler components, creating a coordinated plan, and then executing the plan with both discipline and flexibility.

 My experiences working with startups and mature organizations alike indicates that many find (or make) the Go-to-Market plan too complex, and consequently difficult to execute.
 To simplify, I like to break G2M down to 3 basic components:

 Who is going to buy it? (markets/customers)

-How are you selling it? (sales)
+How are you selling it? (marketing and sales)

 Many business leaders and their teams often skip this process completely, or skip steps in the frenzy to hire a sales team (or train the existing team) and “go-to-market” before steps 1 and 2 are accomplished.
 Many fail to adjust the plan after discovering new targets, competitors or pricing surprises.
 Some make the necessary adjustments, but fail to communicate and share the new plan.